20 Sep 2024

 How are Actions 46 and 48 tackling the climate crisis?

-In urban areas nature-rich green spaces help to draw down carbon pollution from the atmosphere as well as contributing to people’s wellbeing.
+In urban areas, nature-rich green spaces help to draw down carbon pollution from the atmosphere, as well as contribute to people’s wellbeing.
 Yet in many areas, green space is being lost and access to green space varies considerably.

 Access to nature is also an issue of racial justice.
-Friends of the Earth research found that people of Black, Asian or minority ethnic background are twice as likely as white people to live in areas of England that are most deprived of green space.
+Friends of the Earth research found that people of colour are twice as likely as White people to live in areas of England that are most deprived of green space.

-In Hackney, about three quarters of residents do not have access to a private garden – making access to public green spaces even more important.
+In Hackney, about three-quarters of residents don't have access to a private garden, making access to public green spaces even more important.
 Hackney Council is now building on efforts over more than a decade to make green spaces available to everyone, regardless of background, particularly the many Hackney residents who live in rented accommodation and on estates.

-However, with some neighbourhoods still deprived of green space access the council recognised that there’s still work to do.
+However, with some neighbourhoods still deprived of green space, the council recognised that there’s still work to do.

 The council’s Parks and Green Spaces Strategy 2021-2031 was adopted in May 2021 following a community consultation with focus groups and over 50 meetings.
 Based on what residents told the council, it sets out how Hackney will continue to improve its parks and green spaces over the coming decade.
 Its 30 commitments include:

-• Developing an apprenticeship and work experience programme linked to green space conservation, accessible to people with disabilities and special educational needs.
+- Developing an apprenticeship and work experience programme linked to green space conservation, accessible to disabled people and people with special educational needs.

-• Introducing three new food growing projects on housing estates every year.
+- Introducing 3 new food growing projects on housing estates every year.

-The council has also made a separate commitment to plant over 5,000 new street trees between 2018 and the end of 2022, and over 30,000 new trees and saplings in Hackney’s parks and open spaces.
+The council has also made a separate commitment to plant over 5,000 new street trees between 2018 and the end of 2022 (which it has achieved and exceeded at a total of 5,834), plus over 12,000 new trees and saplings in Hackney’s parks and open spaces.
+This will eventually yield an increase in canopy cover in Hackney from 20% to 30%.
 Alongside this, the council is starting to trial the use of electric tools and machinery to lower the carbon emissions of managing its green spaces and has committed to annual reports to update residents on progress towards its commitments.

 Improving access to existing green space

-Although there is a high number of parks in the borough, many date from the Victorian era and need improvements.
-Some are fenced off, and these green spaces are not well connected to the surrounding environment.
+Although there's a high number of parks in the borough, many date from the Victorian era and need improvements.
+Some are fenced off, and these green spaces aren't well connected to the surrounding environment.
 The council wants to open up these older parks and make them more inviting.

 Restoring green spaces for people and nature

-Currently, Shoreditch, Dalston and Haggerston are the areas of Hackney that offer least access to green space, with far fewer private gardens than elsewhere in the borough.
-Three major projects are already underway:
+Currently, Shoreditch, Dalston and Haggerston are the areas of Hackney that offer the least access to green space, with far fewer private gardens than elsewhere in the borough.
+Four major projects are already underway:

-• Abney Park redevelopment between October 2021 and spring 2023.
-Once completed, the park will feature a community hub, café and renovated chapel.
-The council is partnering with the charity Possible to install a ground-source heat pump to sustainably heat Abney Park’s buildings.
-This experiment will be accompanied by educational outreach to inform residents about how heat pumps work.
-The park also has unique historic value, as it's the resting place of many local anti-slavery campaigners.
+- Abney Park redevelopment.
+This project has seen a community hub and café being built, and the 1840s chapel completely renovated.
+The council has partnered with the charity Possible to install a ground-source heat pump to sustainably heat Abney Park’s buildings.
+This is accompanied by educational outreach to inform residents about how heat pumps work.
+The park has unique historic value, as it's the resting place of many local anti-slavery campaigners.
 The redevelopment therefore combines greening with heritage conservation.

-• Fairchild’s Garden is a dark and disused park surrounded by a large wall and with a narrow gate.
-This park will be transformed in 2022, integrating street art, spaces for socialising and new plants to celebrate Thomas Fairchild, the famous horticulturalist after whom the garden was named.
+- Fairchild’s Garden.
+This is a dark and disused park surrounded by a large wall and with a narrow gate.
+This park has been completely transformed and will be opened to the public in 2024.
+The renovation integrates spaces for socialising and new plants to celebrate Thomas Fairchild, the famous horticulturalist after whom the garden was named.

 Creating new green spaces